-The salmon was wild caught Scottish salmon, skin on. from Jensen Bros. in Dunedin, FL.
-I cut the salmon into portion sized pieces ( 3/4 lbs. was three pieces) then coated with a little olive oil then salt and peppered the flesh side.
-I used my Lodge cast iron grill pan to fry it in.
-I sprayed the pan with cooking oil and brought it up to about 375°F surface temperature and laid in the salmon, flesh side down, starting with the thickest piece then the thinner pieces.
+The salmon was wild-caught Scottish salmon, skin on, from Jensen Bros. in Dunedin, FL.
+I cut the salmon into portion-sized pieces ( 3/4 lbs. was three pieces) then coated with a little olive oil then salt and peppered the flesh side.
+My Lodge cast iron grill pan was used to fry it in.
+The pan is sprayed with cooking oil and brought up to about 375°F surface temperature and I laid in the salmon, flesh side down, starting with the thickest piece then the thinner pieces.

 It is starting to be asparagus time again and I love it.
 These spears were blanched in the tall sided skillet that I wilted the spinach in.
 Add enough water to a skillet or pot to immerse the asparagus in.
 Add 2 tsp. salt and bring to a boil.
 Lay in the asparagus spears that have been clipped of the woody ends and blanch for 3 to 4 minutes.
 The smaller stalks were picked out at three minutes and the thicker ones were let to cook a little more.
 None more than 4 minutes though.

 Use tongs to take the stalks from the pot and immerse them in an ice bath that you have prepared.
 I used a large bowl with about a half gallon of water with ice cubes to cool it down.
 Leave the spears in the water for about a minute then remove to a plate.
 Place in a warm oven.

 Add the oil to a large skillet and add the garlic and cook for 30 seconds.
 Toss in the spinach and allow to wilt while stirring.
 Then add the chopped sundried tomatoes, capers and cook until heated through.
 Mix up the simple sauce for the finishing touch.